tmshkr/tmshkr.github.io/_posts/2018-11-25-responsive-design.md

-Flexbox and CSS grid are two more recent CSS features that I had shied away from before, due to the spotty browser support, but they are now [widely](https://caniuse.com/#feat=flexbox) [supported](https://caniuse.com/#feat=css-grid) by Chrome, Safari, Firefox, and Edge --- with Internet Explorer being discontinued, it often doesn't make sense to avoid using these extremely useful features that make frontend design easier, better, and more concise.
+Flexbox and CSS grid are two more recent CSS features that I had shied away from before, due to the spotty browser support, but they are now [widely](https://caniuse.com/#feat=flexbox) [supported](https://caniuse.com/#feat=css-grid) by Chrome, Safari, Firefox, and Edge --- with Internet Explorer being discontinued, there isn't much of a reason to avoid using these extremely useful features that make frontend development easier, better, and more concise.

 Centering content, for example, once involved all sorts of strange hacks, like negative margins and transforms
 --- vertical centering was frustrating if not impossible.
 Now all one needs to do is